jabbala/CollabMail/database.md

 ## Entities
 ### User:

-UserID (Primary Key)
+1. UserID (Primary Key)
-Username
+2. Username
-Email
+3. Email
-Password (Hashed and Salted)
+4. Password (Hashed and Salted)
-Registration Date
+5. Registration Date

 ### Role:

-RoleID (Primary Key)
+1. RoleID (Primary Key)
-RoleName
+2. RoleName
-Description
+3. Description

 ### Entitlement:

-EntitlementID (Primary Key)
+1. EntitlementID (Primary Key)
-EntitlementName
+2. EntitlementName
-Description
+3. Description

 ### MailGroup:

-GroupID (Primary Key)
+1. GroupID (Primary Key)
-GroupName
+2. GroupName
-Description
+3. Description
-CreatedBy (Foreign Key referencing User.UserID) Creation Date
+4. CreatedBy (Foreign Key referencing User.UserID)
+5. Creation Date

 ### Membership:

-MembershipID (Primary Key)
+1. MembershipID (Primary Key)
-GroupID (Foreign Key referencing MailGroup.GroupID) UserID (Foreign Key referencing User.UserID)
+2. GroupID (Foreign Key referencing MailGroup.GroupID)
+3. UserID (Foreign Key referencing User.UserID)
-Join Date
+4. Join Date

 ### Email:

-EmailID (Primary Key)
+1. EmailID (Primary Key)
-GroupID (Foreign Key referencing MailGroup.GroupID) SenderUserID (Foreign Key referencing User.UserID) Subject
+2. GroupID (Foreign Key referencing MailGroup.GroupID)
+3. SenderUserID (Foreign Key referencing User.UserID)
+4. Subject
-Body
+5. Body
-Timestamp
+6. Timestamp
-Category (Business/Technical)
+7. Category (Business/Technical)

 ## Relationships:

-Each User can create multiple MailGroups.
+* Each User can create multiple MailGroups.
-Each User can be a member of multiple MailGroups.
+* Each User can be a member of multiple MailGroups.
-Each MailGroup is created by one User (CreatedBy).
+* Each MailGroup is created by one User (CreatedBy).
-Each Email belongs to one MailGroup and is sent by one User.
+* Each Email belongs to one MailGroup and is sent by one User.
-Each Membership associates one User with one MailGroup.
+* Each Membership associates one User with one MailGroup.

 ### Role-Entitlement Relationship:

-Each Role can have multiple Entitlements.
+* Each Role can have multiple Entitlements.
-Each User can be assigned one or more Roles.
+* Each User can be assigned one or more Roles.

 ### User-Role Relationship:

-Each User can have one or more Roles.
+* Each User can have one or more Roles.

-## Database Design Considerations: (Personal Note)

-Use appropriate data types for each attribute (e.g., VARCHAR for strings, DATETIME for timestamps).
-Set up foreign key constraints to maintain data integrity.
-Implement proper indexing for efficient querying, especially for frequently accessed attributes.